GettingMarried/GMWiki/Auth0.md

 The disjointed UX *should* be mitigated by the below statement.

 > By default, Auth0 skips user consent for first-party applications, which are applications that are registered under the same Auth0 domain as the API they are calling; however, you can configure your API in Auth0 to require user consent from first-party applications.
 Third-party applications, which are external applications, require user consent.

+Universal Login allows us to specify an `audience` for the API and the additional `audience` of the `/userinfo` endpoint is added.
+The `scopes` can then include the standard OIDC `id_token profile` and the `scopes` required for our APIs e.g. `read:website write:website`.
+A [prototype](https://github.com/AmpersandHQ/gm-auth-proto) of this in operation has been made.